ydonnadieu/ydonnadieu.github.io/_projects/3_project.markdown

 category: work
 ---

 Orbital parameters (obliquity, precession, eccentricity) control the amount and seasonal distribution of solar energy received at the surface of the Earth.
-Any variations in those paramaters drives modification of the climate system that are translated in the sedimentary record...
+Any variation in those paramaters drives modification of the climate system that are translated in the sedimentary record...

 #### Associated publications